shiroyasha/blog-source/source/posts/shebang.html.md

 ## Rules for the shebang

-The shebang command must be the first line of the file and can contain any valid path for the interpreter, followed by the arguments that will be sent with the invocation.
+The shebang command must be the first line of the file and can contain any valid path for the interpreter, followed by an argument that the command will receive.

-The shebang line is read by the system before the execution of the program, but the shebang line will not be automatically deleted.
+The shebang line is read by the system before the execution of the program, but the that line will not be automatically deleted.
 So if you want to write your own interpreter, you must manually handle that line.

 For example we can even write a program that outputs itself by writing